 The RE Store was founded with the goal of reducing the amount of useable building materials that end up in landfills.
-We believed then, as we do now that waste is not a tangible item, but a action that we perform.
-As humans living in an material society, it can be easy to see unwanted items as something without value.
+We believed then, as we do now that waste is not a tangible item, but an action that we perform.
+As humans living in a material society, it can be easy to see unwanted items as something without value.
 Here at The RE Store we want to change that.
 We try and help our community see the value in unwanted items, whether it’s through creative reuse, resale, or recycling.

-Since 1993, our community has donated nearly 50 million pounds of building materials to The RE Store.
+Since 1993, our community has donated over 66 million pounds of building materials to The RE Store.
 If you combined all of the lumber, doors, lighting, windows, and more that you’ve saved, we could construct nearly 600 homes, roughly half the size of the York Neighborhood here in Bellingham.
 Imagine what that would look like if all of that material was in the landfill!
 Scary, right?
 But in many cases that’s exactly what happens.
 Today landfills around the world are made up of 60% construction and waste debris, so it’s no wonder that the Fresh Kills landfill of New York, New York was once ranked as the single largest man-made structure in the world.

 Here in Whatcom County, the materials that we throw away end up in landfills along the Columbia River in Washington and Oregon.
 Out of site, out of mind, right?
 Not quite.
 Each year, landfills are the third largest source of methane production around the world, accounting for 11% of all methane worldwide.
 With methane being a major cause of global warming, landfills are a big deal.